 The support groups are mainly in Finnish, but it is possible to participate in some groups in Swedish, English or other languages spoken in Finland.
 You can find more information about the different support groups on our website.
 You can also ask for more information at: firstname.lastname@example.org.

 Information about all our peer support groups can be found here in Finnish.
 We have groups which are open for everyone and also groups for people from the following backgrounds: The Church of Jesus Christ of Latter-day Saints (Mormons), Jehovah’s Witnesses, Laestadians, Muslims and Pentecostal and other charismatic Christian groups.

 Peer Support on Facebook

 We have several peer support groups on Facebook, including an English speaking group.
 All groups are secret, which means that they cannot be found by search functions and outsiders cannot see who belongs to the group.
 Please contact us, if you wish to join a Facebook group.
-Before you join the group, we will send you the group rules, which we ask you to read and accept.

 In case you want to discuss your experiences anonymously and confidentially, you can call our helpline.
 Helpline volunteers are trained by our association and have personal experiences of religious communities.
 In their volunteer work at UUT, they have met victims of religious abuse from different religious backgrounds.
 More information below.